SalamanderXing/discrete-graph-diffusion/README.md

 ```

 #### Running the code
-Navigate into the `jax` directory and run `mate summary`.
+Navigate into the `discrete_graph_diffusion` directory and run `mate summary`.
 If everything worked well you should see a nice representation of the project.

 Then you can run `mate run transformer_test` to run a simple test that checks the graph transformer model is working.